Psmths/windows-forensic-artifacts/persistence/evtx-5861-event-consumer-created.md

  - `ActiveScriptEventConsumer`

 ## Analysis Tips

+### Proximate Execution
 Depending on the method an attacker has used to install a WMI event consumer, they will either have run `mofcomp.exe` or powershell.
 Consider cross-referencing this finding with artifacts that provide evidence of execution and searching for such activity.

+### Live System Collection
+Evidence of WMI event consumers may also be queried on a live system through Powershell's Get-WMI module as follows:

+`Get-WMIObject -Namespace root/Subscription -Class CommandLineEventConsumer`

 ## Example
 ![Example Image](/media/examples/wmi.png)